TheLocehiliosan/yadm/yadm.md

               bolic links.
 This might be desirable, because some systems  may not properly support symlinks.

-              NOTE:  The deprecated yadm.cygwin-copy option used by older ver- sions of yadm has  been  replaced  by  yadm.alt-copy.
-The  old option will be removed in the next version of yadm.

        yadm.auto-alt
               Disable  the  automatic  linking described in the section ALTER- NATES.
 If disabled, you may still run  "yadm  alt"  manually  to